andychu/rsc-regexp/py/README.md

 ## What I did

 - Copy `re2post()`, and massage it into Python.
-It was actually easier to copy the Rust version than the C version!
+It was actually easier to copy the Rust version than the C version, although I referred to both.
 - Figure out the skeleton of `post2nfa()`.
 I then realized that using **typed** Python and "algebraic data types" would be easier.
   - For example, the C code uses `.` as the concat operator, but this leads to